Roberto Urdaneta

-Roberto Urdaneta Arbeláez (27 June 1890 – 20 August 1972) was a Colombian Conservative party politician and lawyer who served as Acting President of Colombia from November 1951 until June 1953, while President Laureano Gómez was absent due to health issues.
+Roberto Urdaneta Arbeláez (27 June 1890 – 20 August 1972) was a Colombian Conservative party politician and lawyer who served as president of Colombia from November 1951 until June 1953, while President Laureano Gómez was absent due to health issues.

 Biographic data

 Urdaneta was born in Bogotá on 27 June 1890, during the administration of President Carlos Holguín Mallarino, his future father in law.
 He died in the same city on August 20, 1972.
 Urdaneta married Clemencia Holguín y Caro on 3 June 1917, with whom he had five children.

 Urdaneta initiated his education in Bogotá.
 He then traveled to Bilbao, Spain, where he completed his high school education.
 Afterwards, he went to Salamanca, where he studied jurisprudence and obtained a degree in Law.
 Upon returning to Colombia, he taught mercantile law, economy and political science.